json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/relationships.md

 Otherwise, the relationship (and its related resources, when included) are silently omitted.

 > [!WARNING]
-> This setting does not affect retrieving the related resources directly.
+> This setting affects the secondary and relationship endpoints, but it does not affect retrieving the related resources directly.

 ```c#
 #nullable enable